-- Complete the iPOS by the time you have earned 50% of the credits required for the degree. - Apply to graduate (via MyASU) by the posted deadline for the semester in which you intend to graduate. - The deadline to apply to graduate is posted online with other graduation deadlines, but occurs in early October in fall and early February in spring. - There is a \$50 application fee, but if you do not graduate in the semester you pay the fee it will roll forward; you only have to pay the fee once per degree. - Complete the relevant culminating experience and return the Culminating Experience form to the graduate advisor once complete.
+- Complete the iPOS by the end of the first semester in the program. - Apply to graduate (via MyASU) by the posted deadline for the semester in which you intend to graduate. - The deadline to apply to graduate is posted online with other graduation deadlines, but occurs in early October in fall and early February in spring. - There is a \$50 application fee, but if you do not graduate in the semester you pay the fee it will roll forward; you only have to pay the fee once per degree. - Complete the relevant culminating experience and return the Culminating Experience form to the graduate advisor once complete.

-Upon completion of the MS in Global Health, such students have completed their graduate work at SHESC (i.e., they do not automatically continue on into a PhD).
-If interested, these students may apply to a PhD program in SHESC according to the normal process and deadlines; if accepted, they would enter in Phase II of the PhD program.
+Upon completion of the MS in Global Health, such students have completed their graduate work at SHESC.
+If interested, these students may apply to a PhD program in SHESC according to the separate and standardized process and deadlines; if accepted, they would enter in Phase II of the PhD program.
+Completion of the MS in Global Health does not guarantee admission to future SHESC programs.